Joeletchford/portfolio-sf/_posts/2017-12-17-the-wydown.markdown

  <p class="alcove f4 f3-ns">Initial Sketches </p>

-For this project I was tasked with creating the web presence for an established DC specialty coffee chain.
-This brand functions differently than other multiple location brands because The Wydown rebrands each one of its locations whenever they open up another one.
-The website had to create a structured, simple, clean, and inviting location for patrons to learn about this shop.
-Currently there are only two locations; however, I focused on a layout that was grid based and easily manipulated in case they continue to expand in the future.
+For this project, I created a web presence for an established specialty coffee chain in DC.
+The website needed to create a simple, structured, and inviting atmosphere for patrons.
+This brand functions differently than other multiple-location businesses because The Wydown rebrands each new location.
+Currently, The Wydown operates only two locations in the DC area; however, to facilitate the brand's expansion, I developed an adaptable grid based layout that can easily incorporate additional elements.

 <div class="fl w-100 ph2 " markdown="1">